When it comes to choosing a product and content recommendations vendor, evaluating the solutions available on the market can be a challenge.

 This is a key feature and a game-changer that helps ecommerce players deliver personalized shopping experiences without the need for high volumes of data or logged-in users.

 These session-based recommendations must remain relevant throughout the visitor’s session by also detecting intent changes and adjusting accordingly.
 For instance, you wouldn’t want to keep seeing golf accessories once you start shopping for your next tennis outfit.
-Simply put, any form of personalization that looks at visitors is dependent on cookies or analogous technologies because people must be identified.
+Simply put, any form of personalization that looks at user behavior is dependent on cookies or similar technologies because people must be identified.

 Innovative vendors that deliver privacy-conscious recommendations tend to leverage zero-party data and clickstream data for in-session personalization.

-It is to this end that Coveo has developed cutting-edge technology and provided “Personalization as you go,” using shoppers’ signals to tailor and improve the experiences that customers receive in real-time.
+It is to this end that Coveo has developed cutting-edge technology and provided “Personalization as you go ,” using shoppers’ behavior signals to tailor and improve the customer experience in real time

-So what do you do, when site visitors won’t click accept that you can collect first-party data at all?
+So what do you do when site visitors won’t click “accept” to collecting first party data at all?

-Well first of all, only a low percentage of people actually block first-party cookies.
+First of all, only a low percentage of people actually block first party cookies.
 By rejecting them they are telling you they have no expectation of personalization.
-Second, when first-party data is not an option, then you have to make do with just product and content recommendations.
+Second, when first party data is not an option, then you have to make do with product and content recommendations.

-Any model that is based on global data (popular products, trending products, new products) or that is based on product-to-product relationships (complementary products, similar products) can still function without cookies and personalization.
+Any model that is based on global data (popular products, trending products, new products) or that is based on product-to-product relationships (complementary products or similar products) can still function without cookies and personalization.

 While not as effective as personalized recommendations, cookieless recommendations can be used to showcase the most popular products of your store.
 These recommendations can help new shoppers save time, giving them access to some of the most valuable and potentially relevant products.

-But again, even these come in two flavors – machine learning generated or not.
-Those that have ML powering recommendations will have far greater relevancy than those that are simple rule-based.
-So even when first-party cookies cannot be leveraged to deliver personalized experiences, it is critical that websites deliver experiences that are easy, effective and relevant.
+But, even these solutions come in two flavors – machine learning generated or not.
+Vendors that offer ML powering recommendations will have far greater relevancy than those that are simple rule-based.
+So even when first party cookies cannot be leveraged to deliver personalized experiences, it is critical that websites deliver experiences that are easy, effective and relevant.

 Unfortunately, this is not the case on most ecommerce sites.
-For instance, we can see here that when a user is viewing a protection case for an iPhone 12, the recommendations received aren’t really that relevant, as they’re for Samsung or iPhone 6.
+For instance, we can see here that when a user is viewing a protective case for an iPhone 12, the recommendations received aren’t really that relevant, as they are for Samsung or iPhone 6.

-So to combat that, you need a recommendations engine that offers robust machine learning that associate complementary products – or have in place a myriad of manual rules that need to be continuously updated).
+So to combat that, you need a recommendations engine that offers robust machine learning that can identify complementary products – or have in place a large amount of manual rules that need to be continuously updated.

 Privacy-Conscious Personalization